dullroar/swingor/README.md

   integer of the number of files to process (in other words, stop **after** this many files are processed).
 Useful for things like RSS feeds.

-* **AppConfiguration:DirectoriesToProcess:TargetURL** - optional string containing the target
-  URL the files will be served from, e.g., `"TargetURL" : "https://foo.com"`.

 * **AppConfiguration:DirectoriesToProcess:SiteDescription** - optional string to use for containing
   a site description (for RSS feeds, etc.)

 * **AppConfiguration:DirectoriesToProcess:SiteTitle** - optional string to use for containing a site title (for RSS feeds, etc.)

+* **AppConfiguration:DirectoriesToProcess:TargetURL** - optional string containing the target
+  URL the files will be served from, e.g., `"TargetURL" : "https://foo.com"`.

 * **AppConfiguration:DirectoriesToProcess:Wildcard** - array of wildcards to use to select files in the input directory to process, e.g., `"Wildcard": [ "*.gif", "*.jp*g", "*.png", "*.tif*" ]`

 ## TODO

-* Break out the processors into their own assembly.
-It's a bit hokey having them all be a part of the static `Program.cs` class now (but it works!)

 * Write processor to update image metadata (copyright, etc.) Could be tricky given the current state of graphics file processing in .NET Core.